kriwil/labster-wiki-dump/markdown/0053_DNA_Isolation.md

 DNA isolation from cells can be performed using the phenol-chloroform method.
 This method yields a genomic DNA that contains millions of genes.
-In order to isolate a specific gene of interest from genomic DNA, [PCR](PCR_MC "wikilink") using specific primers can be applied.
-If the gene of interest has been provided in a vector, specific [restriction enzyme](Restriction_enzyme "wikilink") can be used for the isolation.
+In order to isolate a specific gene of interest from genomic DNA, [PCR](/wiki/PCR_MC "wikilink") using specific primers can be applied.
+If the gene of interest has been provided in a vector, specific [restriction enzyme](/wiki/Restriction_enzyme "wikilink") can be used for the isolation.

 Phenol-Chloroform Extraction
 ----------------------------

-![ Phenol-chloroform extraction method is used for genomic DNA isolation](phenol-chloroform.png "fig: Phenol-chloroform extraction method is used for genomic DNA isolation") Nucleic acids from cells can be isolated using the phenol-chloroform method.
+![ Phenol-chloroform extraction method is used for genomic DNA isolation](/wiki/phenol-chloroform.png "fig: Phenol-chloroform extraction method is used for genomic DNA isolation") Nucleic acids from cells can be isolated using the phenol-chloroform method.
 Phenol-chloroform is a mixture of buffer-saturated phenol and chloroform in 1:1 ratio.
 The first step in the extraction is cell lysis